angelod1as/contentful-migration-script-helper/README.md

 ## Caveats

-1. This *only works* with Javascript.
-I'm a heavy Typescript user but damn, it was too much work to make this work with TS.
+1. This is setup to work with Typescript.
+Javascript has an easier setup but I already did the heavy lifting for you.
 2. This is a very personal way of dealing with this "migration registry" issue and I'd love to get suggestions.